 Primary School Education

-Under Mukuru Promotion Centre more than 6,500 children attend the four Primary Schools in our catchment area: St Bakhita Primary (1996), St Catherine (1992), St Elizabeth (1991), Sancta Maria Mukuru Kayaba (1985).
+Under Mukuru Promotion Centre, more than 11,000 children attend the original six Primary Schools in our catchment area: St Bakhita Primary (1996), St Catherine (1990), St Elizabeth (1986), Mukuru Centre School (1991), Sancta Maria Mukuru Kayaba (1985) and Reuben Primary School (1992) in Kwa Reuben and Kwa Njenga slums.
+The Mukuru Centre School was handed over to the Marianist Society in 1997, and the Reuben Primary School to the Australian Christian Brothers in 2000.
 The catchment area extends from the Mater Misericordiae Hospital to the Jomo Kenyatta International Airport, approximately 14 kilometres.
 Primary Education is free under the Kenyan Constitution (2010) and Education Act (2013).
-There are other costs apart from the normal tuition fees such as firewood, exam papers, county fees, educational excursions, school uniform and shoes that prevent parents from sending their children of Mukuru to school for a bright future.
+Other costs, apart from the normal tuition fees, such as firewood, exam papers, county fees, educational excursions, school uniforms and shoes, prevent parents from sending their children to Mukuru for a bright future.
 Initially, the MPC schools were made from corrugated iron sheets and over the last 25 years there has been a transformation to new permanent structures.
-At the Head Office site the last two schools constructed by the KfW Development Corporation (German Government) in collaboration with the National Government of Kenya, Ministry of Education and the Sisters of Mercy were completed in 2017, being St Bakhita Primary and St Michael’s Secondary Day School.
+At the Head Office site the last two schools constructed by Germany’s KfW Development Corporation in collaboration with the National Government of Kenya, Ministry of Education and the Sisters of Mercy were completed in 2017, being St Bakhita Primary and St Michael’s Secondary Day School.

-From its inception in 1986 MPC has focused on education.
+From its inception in 1985 MPC has focused on education.
 “It is a right for all children and not a privilege”, as the United Nations Millennium Goals state: Education can advance societies and empower individuals to improve their lives.
-All four Primary Schools were built with corrugated iron sheets until sponsors transformed the simple dwellings into fine permanent structures.
+By 2016 all four Primary Schools that were built with corrugated iron sheets were transformed from simple dwellings into fine permanent structures.

 Under the Education Act (2013) the provision for a co-sponsored school means that the sponsor has certain responsibilities and obligations as does the Government.
 The majority of the teachers are employed by the Kenyan Government through the Teachers Service Commission (TSC) and the sponsor provides further support in guidance, resources and direction.
 MPC supports the four schools through the provision of additional teachers to reduce the teacher/pupil ratio and funds that enable pupils to participate in extra-curricular activities such as music, sport and occasional outings.